gruntwork-io/docs/docs/reference/modules/terraform-aws-cache/redis/redis.md

 <HclListItem name="cluster_mode" requirement="optional" type="list(object(…))">
 <HclListItemDescription>

 Specifies the number of shards and replicas per shard in the cluster.
 The list should contain a single map with keys 'num_node_groups' and 'replicas_per_node_group' set to desired integer values.
+You need to set `enable_automatic_failover` to true to use this configuration.
+Only 1 cluster_mode block is allowed.

 </HclListItemDescription>
 <HclListItemTypeDetails>